Gender and religion: Abortion

-Women choosing to or not choosing to have an abortion is one of many gender related issues among different religions.
+Abortion is one of many gender related issues among different religions.
 In many religions, abortion is considered immoral.

 The Catholic Church recognizes conception as the beginning of a human life, thus abortion is prohibited under all circumstances.
 However, according to the Second Vatican Council, women who have had an abortion but are willing to commit to the right of life are ensured forgiveness.
+The Catholic Church has thoroughly fought the legalization of abortion and has expressed a pro-life stance on the issue.